badunius/myJSON/README.md

 # myJSON
 JSON parser for delphi 7 and earlier (and maybe even later)

+Due to my pathalogic lazyness I strongly recommend you to use https://github.com/hydrobyte/McJSON instead.
+As of right now my main focus is Godot and TypeScript, therefore, I'm afraid this repo maintainance is at low priority.
+Feel free to fork this repo if you feel like it, it's under MIT license after all.
+Be good, do good.

 ## Types:
 - `myJSONItem` -
 JSON node